| LATEST SNIPPET

 drivers who always finish high in their respective

+class.
 Mary Anns time spent behind the wheel had

 a tremendous influence and fueled her desire as a